internetErik/keystone4-universal-react/README.md

 To restart:
 * `sudo pm2 restart 0`

+To stop running:
+* Use `pm2 stop staged` to stop the correct process
+* Use `pm2 delete staged` to delete the correct process from pm2 process list

 #### Database Logs

 The mongo database data is stored in `/var/lib/mongo/`

 The mongo logs are stored in `/var/logs/mongodb`

-To stop running:
-* Use `pm2 stop staged` to stop the correct process
-* Use `pm2 delete staged` to delete the correct process from pm2 process list

-## Connecting to AWS EC2 over `ssh`
+### Connecting to AWS EC2 over `ssh`

-In order to connect over ssh you need to configure the aws instance to know your `ip` or be on the FCB Chicago network.
+In order to connect over ssh, make sure that security group settings for your EC2 instance will allow your inbound connection over ssh.

 To add an ip you must do the following: